Shopify/polaris/polaris.shopify.com/content/components/overlays/popover.md

 </DoDont>

 - Be action-led: buttons should always lead with a strong verb that encourages action.
-To provide enough context to merchants use the {verb}+{noun} format on buttons except in the case of common actions like Save, Close, Cancel, or OK.
+To provide enough context to merchants use the \{verb\}+\{noun\} format on buttons except in the case of common actions like Save, Close, Cancel, or OK.

 <DoDont>